Integer Frames: Equal Norm, Tight, Integer Frames with vectors in dimensions

 Now, the norm squared of each row of $A$ is $(M+1)a^2$ since it must match the norm squared of the appended row.
 Therefore, the norm squared of each column of $A$ is $Ma^2$ because of the relationship

-where $c$ is the equal norm squared and $d$ is the tightness factor squared.
+where $A_{ij}$ is the entry of $A$ in the $i^{th}$ row and $j^{th}$ column, $c$ is the equal norm squared and $d$ is the tightness factor squared.
 Furthermore, the columns of $A'$ must be orthogonal since $A'$ is a multiple of a unitary.
 Therefore, the inner product of any two columns of $A$ is $-a^2$ and so $A$ is equiangular. \end{proof}

 The full classification for when an $M$-simplex with integer coordinates exists was first proved by I.J.
 Schoenberg in \cite{regsimporig} and was stated in a clearer fashion by I.G.
 Macdonald in \cite{regsimpian} as follows.